TweetFeed API

 Is there a rate limit on the TweetFeed API?

 No hard rate limit for normal use.
-The API runs on Cloudflare Workers with edge caching; typical global volume is around 7 to 8 thousand requests per day.
+The API runs on Cloudflare Workers with edge caching; the tweetfeed.live zone serves roughly 45,000 requests per day.
+This is a side project, not an SLA-backed service, so be reasonable.